Borja History, Family Crest & Coats of Arms

 Borja Settlers in United States in the 20th Century

-- Vincente Borja, aged 44, who emigrated to the United States from Havana, Cuba, in 1908
+- Vincente Borja, aged 44, who immigrated to the United States from Havana, Cuba, in 1908

-- Salvador Borja, aged 29, who emigrated to the United States from Altea, Spain, in 1920
+- Salvador Borja, aged 29, who immigrated to the United States from Altea, Spain, in 1920

 - Ulpiano Borja, aged 23, who settled in America from Quito, Ecuador, in 1920